 Basis points are popular with larger investments such as bonds and mortgages because small increases or decreases in interest rates can represent large dollars.
 Unless you work in the world of finance, you may not be aware of the popularity of basis points.
 From a mortgage perspective, small increases in basis points can mean larger changes in the interest rate you might pay.
 For example, if large mortgage buyers like the Federal National Mortgage Association increase their "buy rate" by 18 basis points, many lenders will raise their published interest by 25 basis points -- one-quarter of 1 percent.

 When you compare mortgage rates and terms, you will eventually encounter basis points.
 For example, you talk to a loan officer, telling him/her that you want to lock -- guarantee your rate at closing -- your rate for 60 days.
 The loan officer then advises you that the lender charges 50 basis points to lock your rate for that period.
 This means that it will cost you one-half of 1 percent of your mortgage loan balance to lock your rate for 60 days.

 Follow the Market to Understand Rates and Basis Points

 Mortgage rates tend to "lag" -- be a bit behind -- other market interest rates.
 Understanding basis points might help you, to a degree, predict where mortgage rates are going.
 If you are almost ready to make a mortgage application, knowledge of basis points may help you save some money.
 For example, you notice bond yields and prices increased by 20 basis points on Monday.
-Mortgage-backed securities, traded in the same market, will also will follow.
-This may indicate an increase in mortgage interest rates by by one-eighth to one-quarter by Tuesday or Wednesday.
+Mortgage-backed securities, traded in the same market, will also follow.
+This may indicate an increase in mortgage interest rates by one-eighth to one-quarter by Tuesday or Wednesday.

 - George Marks/Retrofile/Getty Images